 Emerging Leader 2017 - 2018

 Peter Aldenhoven is a proud descendant of the peoples of Quandamooka – more particularly, the Nughi clan from Moorgumpin (Moreton Island, Queensland) and has lived in Victoria for all his life.
-He is the President of Willum Warrain, a gathering place on the Mornington Peninsula, a dedicated Director of Indigenous Education at Woodleigh School and a member of the Woor-Dungin Aboriginal Advisory Committee.

-Peter has also dedicated thousands of hours to Willum Warrain and its ongoing development as a thriving gathering place.
+Peter has dedicated thousands of hours to Willum Warrain and its ongoing development as a thriving gathering place.
 He has been a strong advocate since its inception and has represented the local Aboriginal community on many panels and committees, cultivated numerous partnerships and relationships with other agencies (NGO’s, government and philanthropic), and actively engaged with the broader community.

-His vision for the Indigenous community in Victoria is for Victorian Koories, and Aboriginal and Torres Strait Islanders living off country, to be proud of who they are as Indigenous peoples both on an individual and collective basis, through close (re-)connectedness with their cultures and communities.
+His vision for the Indigenous community in Victoria is for Victorian Koories, and Aboriginal and Torres Strait Islanders living off country, to be proud of who they are as Indigenous peoples both on an individual and collective basis, through close (re)connectedness with their cultures and communities.